Choosing a Volunteer Abroad Organisation

 Ending bad practices

 For example, recently, an elephant sanctuary in Thailand wrote to Globalteer looking for a partnership, as one of their international volunteering partners “no longer shared their vision.”
 The sanctuary had decided to put the elephants’ welfare first and to end the practice of elephant riding at their site and instead let the elephants live more freely, exhibiting their natural behaviour in the forest.
-Their commercial international volunteer organisation partner at the time was adamant that elephant riding must be included as part of the volunteer package, or they would no longer send volunteers to them.
-The volunteer organisation was purely interested in profit and attracting volunteers with the promise of being able to ride an elephant, rather than encouraging the ethical vision of the elephant sanctuary.
+Their commercial international volunteer organisation partner at the time was saying they had to include elephant riding as part of the volunteer package.
+Or else, they would no longer send volunteers to them.
+The volunteer organisation was purely interested in profit and attracting volunteers with the promise of riding an elephant, rather than encouraging the ethical vision of the elephant sanctuary.
 Is that the kind of organisation you would want to volunteer through?

 “I cannot find any bad reviews online.
 These must be the best volunteer abroad programs!”